How to plant Calamagrostis

 How to plant

-- Soak the roots in water for 3-6 hours prior to planting.
-Pot into temporary 2 litre (or 15-20cm diameter) pots, using a good quality multi-purpose compost.
-It’s not essential but you can add grit to aid drainage.
+— Soak the roots in water for 3-6 hours prior to planting.
+Pot into temporary 2 litre (or 15-20cm diameter) pots, using a good quality multi-purpose compost with added grit to aid drainage.

-- Plant with the roots fully submerged in the compost.
-There will be some old foliage from the previous year which is cut at around 10cm.
+— Plant with the roots fully submerged in the compost.
+There will be some old dead foliage from the previous year which is cut at around 10cm.
 This should be left exposed above the soil surface.
 New shoots will emerge from the base of these dried stems.

 Aftercare

-- ou should enjoy the upright stems of Calamagrostis for as long as possible before cutting them back.
+— You should enjoy the upright stems of Calamagrostis for as long as possible before cutting them back.
 You can cut the stems and the foliage of the plant back to around 10-15cm above ground level anytime between autumn and early spring.
 This is to maintain good health and air movement throughout the clump and makes way for fresh growth which emerges again in spring.

-- Calamagrostis forms a clump over time and the show gets better every year.
+Calamagrostis forms a clump over time and the show gets better every year.
 Clumps that have become too large can be dug up and split with a sharp spade in early-mid spring.
 Each piece can then be planted separately.

 — If cutting back the past year’s growth in spring, be careful to avoid cutting the tips off the new foliage as it is emerging.